 Ortega Oaks Candy Store

 When entering, patrons will be greeted with the most amazing smells that will take you back to your childhood.
 Inside you find an amazing variety of hand-made delights including dark or milk chocolate-covered honeycomb, Snickerdoodle cookies, and peanut butter cups.
-Loaded up on a myriad of treats, you’re on the final leg of the Ortega Highway road trip.
+Loaded up on a myriad of goodies, you’re on the final leg of the Ortega Highway road trip.

-Ortega Highway Restaurants:
+Ortega Highway Restaurants

-Today El Cariso is home to Hells Kitchen restaurant and bar.
+Today El Cariso is home to Hell’s Kitchen restaurant and bar.
 The eatery is popular with bikers on the weekends and road trippers during the week.
 The restaurant features indoor and outdoor dining, a coffin condiment bar, beer, wine, Starbucks coffee, and good old Americana style food.
 Hours vary especially during the week.

 Your final stop is Lookout Road House which offers a spectacular view of Lake Elsinore, the largest natural freshwater lake in Southern California with 3,300 surface acres and over 14 miles of shoreline.

 Lookout Road House serves country-style breakfast and lunch along with cold beer.
 You can dine inside or out in the wind on the patio.
-From here you can return back down Ortega Highway to San Juan Capistrano or head down to Lake Elsinore.
+From here you can return down Ortega Highway to San Juan Capistrano or head down to Lake Elsinore.

 One final stop before reaching the Lake Elsinore overlook is Ortega Falls.
-Most of the time the falls are a trickle, but after a rain storm, the falls can be spectacular.
+Most of the time the falls are a trickle, but after a rainstorm, the falls can be spectacular.
 Ortega falls are a steep but easy half-mile hike from the highway.
 The falls are located at mile 21 from San Juan Capistrano.
 There is a small parking lot off the highway.
 Unfortunately being so close to the road the falls suffer from graffiti and litter that spoil the beauty of the region.

 Visitors to Lake Elsinore will discover plenty of opportunities for outdoor recreation, top-notch shopping outlets, antique shops, fine restaurants, and even a professional baseball stadium.